Urban–rural political divide: Australia

-In regional and rural electorates, the Coalition holds 31 federal seats, while Labor holds just 12, none of which are in Queensland, Western Australia, or South Australia, and only two (Franklin and Lyons) in Tasmania, the former including parts of Hobart.
-In comparison, the Coalition holds only a few federal seats in the capital cities: seven in Sydney, three in Melbourne, four in Brisbane, two in Perth, and one in Adelaide.
-They hold none in Canberra, Hobart, or Darwin.
+In regional and rural electorates, the Coalition holds 34 federal seats, while Labor holds 24.
+In comparison, the Coalition holds only a few federal seats in the capital cities: five in Sydney, one in Melbourne, two in Brisbane and one in Perth.
+They hold none in Canberra, Hobart, Adelaide, or Darwin.
 Nevertheless, liberal conservatism is the dominant form of conservatism and is the ideology of the Coalition, so the regional-rural divide does not affect issues such as same-sex marriage in Australia, which was legalized under the Coalition government of Malcolm Turnbull.
-Most electorates, regional, rural, and metropolitan, recorded a majority vote in favour of the 2018 Marriage Law Postal Survey.
+Most electorates, regional, rural, and metropolitan, recorded a majority vote in favour of the 2017 Marriage Law Postal Survey.
 The majority of electorates that recorded a majority opposition vote were electorates in certain outer-suburbs of capital cities (namely Greater Western Sydney but also parts of Melbourne) with large Christian and Muslim communities.
 While some of these were Liberal-held, many of them were Labor-held.
 Only three regional electorates recorded a majority opposition vote, all of which were in Queensland: Groom (held by the LNP), Kennedy (held by the right-wing Katter's Australian Party), and Maranoa (held by the LNP).

 The 2023 Australian Indigenous Voice referendum results demonstrated some evidence of an urban–rural political divide.
 The four electorates returning more than 70% of votes in favour were the namesake electorates centred on the CBDs of Melbourne, Sydney, and Canberra, as well as Albanese's inner Sydney electorate of Grayndler.
 By contrast, the only five electorates to return less than 20% of votes in favour— Maranoa, Flynn, Capricornia, Hinkler, and Dawson—were all rural electorates in southern and central Queensland.